A mathematical model and forecast for the coronavirus disease COVID-19 in the World

 - confidence intervals of the forecast with 95% confidence level.

-Diagrams Fig. 13–15 reflect such synthetic parameters of the pandemic as:
+Diagrams Fig. 9–13 reflects such synthetic parameters of the pandemic as:

-- calculated trajectories of the indicated indicators for the forecast period.
+- calculated trajectories of the forecast period indicators.

 Sources of statistical data: